unparalleled-js/docs-1/connectors/zendesk/list-user-identities-action.md

     <tr>
       <td>ID</td>
       <td>
-        Unique Zendesk object ID.
-This is automatically assigned.
+        Unique Zendesk user identity ID.
+This is automatically assigned when the user identity is created.
       </td>
     </tr>
     <tr>